-On this day in 1921 J.B.
-Siegert's medicinal liquor company, which had been marketing bitters out of first Venezuela then Trinidad for almost a century, initially as a cure for stomach trouble, constituted itself as Angostura Bitters.
+On this day in 1921 Dr J.B.
+Siegert & Sons medicinal liquor company, which had been marketing bitters out of first Venezuela then Trinidad for almost a century, initially as a cure for stomach trouble, reconstituted itself as Angostura Bitters Limited.

 Twain had discovered the combination in London, and drunk it before breakfast, before dinner, and also as a nightcap: he firmly believed it helped with his digestion, and who are we to say it didn't?

-We are fans of bitters, the unsung hero in many a cocktail, as well as the Australian driver's friend, the Lemon, Lime and Bitters, and so, in honour of Doctor Siegert's creation - and Mark Twain's fondness for Scotch and bitters - we prescribe a Brubaker Old-Fashioned, which contains both of those ingredients in spades.
-Or, given it's still August (just), you may prefer The Colonial Cooler.
-The gentleman adventurer Charles H. Baker, Jr., discovered this cooling long drink in the Sandakan Club, Borneo - precisely the type of tropical environment for which Dr Siegert invented his bitters.
+We are fans of bitters, the unsung hero in many a cocktail, as well as the Australian driver's friend, the Lemon, Lime and Bitters, and so, in honour of Doctor Siegert's creation - and Mark Twain's fondness for Scotch and bitters - we prescribe a Dunmore Cobbler, which contains both of those ingredients in spades.
+And, given it's still August (just), you may also chill with a Colonial Cooler, discovered by the gentleman adventurer Charles H. Baker, Jr. in the Sandakan Club in Borneo - precisely the type of tropical environment for which Dr Siegert invented his bitters.

 Victor Jules Bergeron is credited for creating the Mai Tai cocktail at his Trader Vic's restaurant in Oakland, near San Francisco in August 1944.
 Despite this, for years, most of the bar industry, and indeed the internet at large celebrated Mai Tai Day on the 30th June.